This Day In Writing History

-Back in America, while teaching at Bowdoin, when he wasn't teaching, he translated French, Spanish, and German textbooks.
+Back in America, when he wasn't teaching at Bowdoin, he translated French, Spanish, and German textbooks.
 His first book, published in 1833, was a translation of the works of medieval Spanish poet Jorge Manrique.

 In 1831, Longfellow married his childhood sweetheart, Mary Storer Potter.
 She died three years later from illness following the miscarriage of their only child.
 Her husband was devastated.
 At the time, he had been teaching languages at Harvard and had become fluent in Dutch, Danish, Swedish, and Icelandic.

 After losing his wife, Longfellow threw himself into his work, mostly to escape his grief.
 He worked on more translations and began publishing the poetry collections that would make him famous, such as Voices in the Night (1839) and Ballads and Other Poems (1841).

 To escape his loneliness, Longfellow socialized with fellow writers and scholars.
 In 1839, five years after he'd lost his wife, he found himself falling love again, with Frances "Fanny" Appleton, the daughter of a wealthy industrialist.
 She wasn't interested in him.